gitlabhq/gitlab-runner/docs/executors/docker.md

 **When to use this pull policy?**

-This pull policy should be used if you want or need to have a full control on which images are used by the Runner's users.
-It is a good choice for private Runners that are dedicated to a project where only specific images can be used (not publicly available on any registries).
+This pull policy should be used if you want or need to have a full control on which images are used by the runner's users.
+It is a good choice for private runners that are dedicated to a project where only specific images can be used (not publicly available on any registries).

 **When not to use this pull policy?**